voldern/kubernetes-preview-github-action/README.md

 You need to have a K8S cluster that is publicly available and authenticates using a certificate and a token for a service account with the right permissions.

-In addition you need to have an ingress that takes traffic for a wildcard domain and redirects to the correct service.
+In addition, you need to have an ingress that takes traffic for a wildcard domain and redirects to the correct service.

 You probably also want a controller like [certmanager](https://cert-manager.io/docs/) to generate SSL certificates.

 ### Examples

-You probably want to setup everything and run your preview applications in a dedicated namespace.
-Lets create one aptly named `preview`:
+You probably want to set up everything and run your preview applications in a dedicated namespace.
+Let's create one aptly named `preview`:

 ``` bash
 kubectl create ns preview